 For us, food is always a topic of discussion.
-We all eat, and the choice we make around what to eat has a direct impact on our planet.
+We all eat, & the choice we make around what to eat has a direct impact on our planet.
 We truly believe that changing the way you shop, store, eat and cook your food is one of the most powerful things you can do as an individual to contribute to cooling the earth.
-Did you know that more than one-third of global greenhouse gas emissions caused by human activity is attributed to the production, processing and packaging of food?
+Did you know that more than one-third of global greenhouse gas emissions caused by human activity is attributed to the production, processing & packaging of food?

 What is the Climatarian Diet?

 This diet revolves around eating locally sourced produce & considers the carbon footprint and the emission level of the food you eat.